ngocknguyen/ngocknguyen.github.io/index.md

 We cleaned and wrangled a dataset comprised of seven small data files using Python and Tableau.
 <br>
 Some interesting findings: <br>
-• Student Performance is strongly associated with Economic Need Index; <br>
+• Student Performance is strongly associated with Economic Need Index <br>
-• Those under-performing schools often have strong correlation with Teacher Performance, School Environment, and Family Relationship;
+• Those under-performing schools often have strong correlation with Teacher Performance, School Environment, and Family Relationship
 <br>
 </div>
 <center><img src="images/Community-school-correlation.png"/></center>